Elsie Effah Kaufmann: Career

-She is the current host of the National Science and Math Quiz.
+She is the current host of the National Science and Maths Quiz.

 Elsie Effah Kaufmann Foundation

-On 27 July 2022, in Accra, Kaufmann established the Elsie Effah Kaufmann Foundation (EEKF).
-The foundation aims to close the existing gap in STEM-related education in Ghana by giving students access to the resources they need to do in-depth, hands-on research on the subjects.
+On 27 July 2022, in Accra, Effah Kaufmann established the Elsie Effah Kaufmann Foundation (EEKF), a non-profit organization focused on advancing STEM education in Ghana.
+The foundation aims to close gaps in STEM education by providing students with access to resources for in-depth, hands-on research and innovation.